-Separatist rebels storm China's consulate in Pakistan, two police killed
+Rebels storm China's consulate in Pakistan amid gunfire and explosion

 It was also the highest-profile operation in years by the BLA, which mostly wages a low-level insurgency in Baluchistan.
 The group also calls itself the Balochistan Liberation Army.

-Pakistani Prime Minister Imran Khan ordered an inquiry, with his office calling the attack “part of conspiracy against Pak and China economic and strategic cooperation”.
+Prime Minister Imran Khan ordered an inquiry, with his office calling the attack “part of conspiracy against Pak and China economic and strategic cooperation”.

 As the attack unfolded, an explosion and gunshots rang out in Karachi’s affluent Clifton neighbourhood, where the consulate is located, and a plume of smoke rose over the area.

 Karachi police chief Amir Shaikh said the three attackers came in a car filled with explosives but failed to get inside the heavily fortified compound.
+It was not clear if the car had exploded.

 “They tried to get inside, but the Rangers and police killed one of the terrorists,” Shaikh said.